Blackbullion privacy notice

 The Privacy Policy applies to all forms of information, physical and digital, whether collected or stored electronically or in hard copy.

+If, at any time, an individual provides data or other information about someone other than himself or herself, the individual warrants that they have that person's consent to provide such information for the purposes specified.
 The Sites are not available to persons under the age of 16 years.
 Individuals who are under 16 years of age have to inform and obtain their parents or guardians consent to the processing of their personal information, show this policy to their parents or guardians, provide their parents or guardians’ name and contact information to us, and have their parents’ consent to us processing their child’s personal information.

 The information we collect